eirikeg1/Study-Notes/IN4060 - Semantic Technologies/Obligatory 6.md

    Shirley Heights
    ![[Pasted image 20240516093239.png]]

-3. This is because Ancestor is not set as a transitive property
+3. This is because they are only related through a blank node.
+Blank nodes does not give the transitive property as it can be interpreted in multiple different ways.

 # Task 3
 ---
 ## 3.1
-This is because both **OrderOfMammals** and **OrderOfAnimals** are both classes.
-In Description Logic a class cannot be the instance of another class.
-The Punning mechanism doesn't actually allow one class to be member of another class.
-Punning is dependent where something can be interpreted as either a class or individual, but never both at the same time.
+This is because OrderOfMammals is equivalent to OrderOfAnimals and (member only Mammal).
+Here, the and is very important.
+Member is the inverse of rdf:type, this means that that everything has to be of type Mammal.
+Elephant is a class with the subclass Mammal.
+However it is never typed as a mammal.
+Therefore only one side of the and statement is fulfilled.

 ## 3.2